ted-jung/kubespray/README-by-Ted.md

    ssh-copy-id deploy@kmaster.pg1.krane.9rum.cc

-   * can use a designated single deployment node
+   * can use a designated single for deployment instead of using local

 1. Do not set any proxy settings to all hosts
    - /etc/environment, .profile, bashrc